obruck/hematoscope/_members/stas-tatun.md

   #twitter: oscarbruck
 ---

-Stas (BSc) is studying Bioinformation Technology at the Department of Neuroscience and Biomedical Engineering, Aalto University.
-Stas also teaches Python programming at Aalto University.
-Currently, he is working on normalizing images of MGG-stained samples from different slide scanners and clinical centers using generative adversarial networks (GAN).
+Stas is fascinated by all things related to big data.
+Currently finishing his MSc in Life Science Technologies at Aalto University,he is motivated to discover the faint signals amidst the abundant, but noisy, medical data.
+Currently working on foundation models for cytomorphological analysis, Stas aims to reduce the cost of medical data annotation, and to deliver accurate, explainable and computationally performant machine learning models.